milesbxf/puppeteer/docs/design/01-principles-and-concepts.md

 ## Instrumentation

 The system should be easy to instrument and analyse, both from an observability and monitoring perspective, and from a data/business analytics perspective.
-I've always admired the approach of the [Hygieia project](http://hygieia.github.io/Hygieia/screenshots.html).
+I've always admired the approach of the [Hygieia project](http://hygieia.github.io/Hygieia/screenshots.html) - effective engineering organisations like to objectively track the effectiveness of their delivery pipelines, identify bottlenecks, etc.

 ## Security, access control and provenance